 Higher credit limits when applying for a credit card or loan.
 You’ll have more access to capital, as lenders feel more comfortable entrusting you with larger sums of money.
 This increased access to money can help you grow your business faster.

-How do I check my business credit rating?
+How to check your business credit rating

 To check your business credit rating, you need to: